Arad Technical High School for Constructions and Environmental Protection

-The Arad Technical High School for Constructions and Environmental Protection (Colegiul Tehnic de Construcții și Protecția Mediului Arad; TCCEP) is located in Arad, Romania.
+The Arad Technical High School for Constructions and Environmental Protection (Colegiul Tehnic de Construcții și Protecția Mediului Arad; TCCEP) is a high school located at 10C Ioan Fluieraș Street, Arad, Romania.

-The school was founded in 1962 as The Medium Hidrotehnics and Meteorology School and has gone through several name changes.

-The current name was adopted in 1997 following a ministerial evaluation from The Arad County School Board which granted the title of College.
+The school was founded in 1962 as the Medium Hidrotehnics and Meteorology School and has gone through several name changes.
+The current name was adopted in 1997 following a ministerial evaluation from the Arad County School Board which granted the title of College.